jdillard/structed_tutorial/editme.rst

 To convert a paragraph to a **bullet list** item, use the *Ctrl-Alt-B* shortcut.
 A new bullet list can be created by starting a paragraph with a hyphen (``-``) and a space, after which you can start entering the list item text.
-Pressing *Enter* will create a new list item.
+Pressing *Enter* at the end of a list item paragraph creates a new list item.
 At this point you have three options:

-1. Enter the text for the new list item.
+1. Enter the text for the new list item paragraph.

 2. Press *Enter* to end the list.